 Instructions

-- Sift the flour and cornstarch into a medium bowl.
+- Sift the flour, salt and cornstarch into a medium bowl.

-- In a large bowl cream butter and sugar, then add the sifted flour mixture a little at a time, combine with a fork, when mixture begins to come together, move to a flat surface and knead until you have a smooth dough.
+- In a large bowl cream the butter, sugar and vanilla then add the sifted flour mixture a little at a time, combine with a fork, when mixture begins to come together, move to a flat surface and knead until you have a smooth dough.

 - Wrap the dough in plastic and refrigerate for 30 minutes.

-- Remove dough from the fridge and roll on a lightly floured flat surface into a thickness of 1/4 inch, dust cookie stamp lightly with flour and firmly press on dough, with a round cookie cutter (as close to the same size as the stamp) cut out cookie.
-Place on 1-2 parchment paper lined cookie sheets, continue until all are cut out.
-While the oven is pre-heating refrigerate the cookies for about 15 minutes.
+- Remove dough from the fridge and roll on a lightly floured flat surface into a thickness of ¼ inch, dust the cookie stamp lightly with flour and firmly press on the dough, with a round cookie cutter (as close to the same size as the stamp) cut out the cookie.
+Place on 1-2 parchment paper lined baking sheets, continue until all are cut out.
+While the oven is pre-heating refrigerate the cookies for about 15-20 minutes.

 - Bake for approximately 15-20 minutes.
 Let cool completely before serving.